tristanlatr/WPWatcher/README.md

 </p>

-Wordpress Watcher is a wrapper for WPScan that manages scans on multiple sites and reports by email.
+Wordpress Watcher is a wrapper for WPScan that manages scans on multiple sites and reports by email and/or syslog.
 Automate scans and get notified when vulnerabilities, outdated plugins or other risks are found.

 ## Features